hiitsgeorgemanolache/ctfs/overthewire/bandit/lvl11/goal.md

-The password for the next level is stored in the file data.txt, which contains base64 encoded data
+The password for the next level is stored in the file *data.txt*, which contains base64 encoded data